-Facebook is always adding to the multitude of ways that advertisers can reach their ideal audience.
+Facebook is always adding to the multitude of ways that advertisers can Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More their ideal This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 Thanks to the latest rollout to both Power Editor and the ad create tool, advertisers have several new ways to target based on geography.

 [Tweet “Facebook advertisers can now target those living in, recently in or traveling in an area…”]

 When selecting the geographic location of your audience, you’ll notice a little update…

 You’ve been able to target by country, state/province, city and zip for a while.
 But the addition is targeting around an address.

 I’ve decided to target people around Miller Park in Milwaukee…

 Note that I can use distances of 10, 25 and 50 miles, as well as entering a custom number.

 This is essentially what you were otherwise able to do when running an awareness ad — targeting people within a certain radius around a business.
 But now you can choose to customize what precisely that address is.

 You can also use address targeting for exclusion purposes.